MicrosoftDocs/mixed-reality/mixed-reality-docs/shared-experiences-in-unity.md

 2. Click on the **"Windows Store"** tab
 3. Expand **"Publishing Settings"** and check the **"SpatialPerception"** capability in the **"Capabilities"** list

+>[!NOTE]
-Note that if you have already exported your Unity project to a Visual Studio solution, you will need to either export to a new folder or manually [set this capability in the AppxManifest in Visual Studio](shared-spatial-anchors-in-directx.md#set-up-your-app-to-use-the-spatialperception-capability).
+>If you have already exported your Unity project to a Visual Studio solution, you will need to either export to a new folder or manually [set this capability in the AppxManifest in Visual Studio](shared-spatial-anchors-in-directx.md#set-up-your-app-to-use-the-spatialperception-capability).

 ### Setup